rubenrc233/rubenrc233/README.md

-# Hi there, I'm Rubén Rodríguez 👋
+# Hi there, I'm Rubén Rubio 👋

 I'm a passionate Software Engineering student with a strong interest in developing scalable and efficient applications.
 I love exploring new technologies and continuously improving my skills.
 Here, you'll find some of the projects I've worked on, showcasing my skills and learning journey.